mhcrnl/ogcalc/doc/ogcalc.rst

 creation of GTK+ user interfaces directly, including the ability to derive new classes from the standard GTK+ classes, and use Python functions and object methods as callbacks.
-The functionality provided by \program{libglade} in C is also similarly available.
+The functionality provided by :program:`libglade` in C is also similarly available.

-In the next section, examples show the use of pyGTK to create the
-\program{ogcalc} interface, using both plain GTK+ and Glade.
+In the next section, examples show the use of pyGTK to create the :program:`ogcalc` interface, using both plain GTK+ and Glade.
 The author wrote the Python scripts with only a few hours of Python experience, directly from the original C source, which demonstrates just how easy Python is to get into.